 Ideally, our practices in suicide prevention should show the same tolerance and respect to the various cultural populations whose members are at risk.
 Each distinct group has its own views about suicide.
 We should respect these differences and validate them through inclusion in the prevention programs we create and the information we disseminate.

 In doing so, however, we cannot lose sight of our ultimate purpose: the prevention of suicides.
-Conversation surrounding suicide must be vigorously encouraged, as the more “normal” and familiar the topic of suicide becomes the less it is stigmatized and the more likely someone at risk will be helped.
+Conversation surrounding suicide must be vigorously encouraged, as the more “normal” and familiar the topic of suicide becomes the less it is stigmatized and the more likely someone considering suicide will be helped.

 What happens, then, if certain cultural and ethnic populations are resistant to any mention of suicide or the efforts to reduce it?